reprogrammer/faq/_posts/2014-11-24-how-can-i-debug-a-test-run-by-maven-in-intellij-idea.md

 Open the Maven Projects view, and then open the Lifecycle tree item.
 Next, right-click on the test goal to creat a configuration.
-Add the command-line option `-DforkCount=0` to the configuration.
+Add the command-line option `-DforkMode=never` or `-DforkCount=0` to the configuration.
 Finally, run the configuration in debug mode.

 **References**